 To avoid most of the tourists, late spring and early fall are your best bets.

 If you rent a car, you will need a Green Card

 If you rent a car and drive in Bosnia & Herzegovina, Montenegro, Albania, or several other countries in Europe, you will need to have a green card.
 A green card is a cross-border insurance card that proves that your car has at least minimum level of insurance required.
 We obtained the green card through Europcar, paying $2.34 USD per day.

-Do you have plans to visit the Balkan Peninsula?
+Do you have any questions about this Balkan Peninsula itinerary?
 If you have any questions, comment below!

 Going to the Balkan Peninsula?
 Buy the Guide:

 - Croatia: Rovinj, Our Favorite Town on the Istrian Peninsula

 - Italy: 9 Must-Have Experiences in Venice, Italy

 - Germany: Rakotzbrucke: A Fairytale Bridge in Saxony, Germany

 - Poland: 10 Best Things to do in Gdansk, Poland